EvanDBush/la_liga_project/README.md

 finding the length of that list with len(<list>) does tell us a little bit about the data.

-() 3.
+(x) 3.
 Do 5 basic calculations with
 Pandas, like finding the
 sum(), median(), mean(), or
 mode() of a column.
 You